bigcatinthesky/Entropy/README.md

 + A publicly available demo featuring a small part of the first quest is currently planned for early 2027.

 **Entropy is in early development and all content mentioned here or tenative dates is subject to change**

+Created by Parker Bowman

+This project is licensed under the MIT License - see the LICENSE.md file for details